RoelantD/Workshop-Back-To-The-Future/part-1/1-9-train-model.md

 ## 5. Preprocessing Pipelines

+👉 **Build Along:**
+Add the code for preprocessing pipelines to your script.
+Start by identifying your categorical and numeric columns, then build the pipelines and the `ColumnTransformer`.
+Print out the pipeline objects to check your setup.

 Before we dive in: Building these pipelines might look complex at first glance, but it's not as hard as it seems!
 With a few lines of code, you can handle a lot of data preparation automatically.
 And hey—it’s not called Data Science without good reason. 😄